RyanAnsberry/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned that Express makes it easy to set up and implement a server.
+I learned about express router to organize and encapsulate endpoints.
+I also learned about express middleware and all the different ways to implement them.

 - [ ] Describe Middleware?

+Middle ware is code that is ran between or in the middle of the request being made and the response being given.
+It can filter, authenticate, log, or change data passed through, just to name a few.

 - [ ] Describe a Resource?

+A resource is an object typically containing key value pairs.
+It can be passed in to or returned from endpoints

 - [ ] What can the API return to help clients know if a request was successful?

+It can send a 200 status code and a affirative message back. ex) res.status(200).json({ message: Success! })

 - [ ] How can we partition our application into sub-applications?

+Via the use of express router and specified endpoints.

 ## Project Setup